scratchaddons-community/scradd/README.md

 #### /suggestion answer

-Answers suggestions.
+Answers the suggestion it's used in the thread of.
 Requires having the developer role.

 A suggestion can be answered with one of the following answers: